-Welcome to this blog about how to do a campervan insulation project.
-This is actually a major part of your DIY campervan conversion!
+Campervan insulation is a major part of your DIY campervan conversion!
+But how to properly insulate your campervan?
 If you’re considering buying an empty van and making it into a comfortable home, be sure to keep reading 🙂

 The next step in my campervan conversion

 After we had completely stripped the van and cleaned it (see below picture), it was time to put the insulation in!

 In this detailed blog I will explain why you need insulation in your van, what types are out there, why I chose to insulate my van with self-adhesive X-trem and the process I followed to all the insulation in.
 To conclude, I will tell you how it’s going with the temperature on my trip 😉

 Why Insulation for your van is important

 Together with ventilation in your campervan, campervan insulation can be your best friend in keeping your van in a good state!

 Water is your worst enemy in small space like a campervan.
 If your van gets moist and the water cannot go anywhere, it can start to create rust or mold.
 You will see your van getting moist especially when you’re cooking inside, or when waking up after a night with high temperature differences between inside and outside.

 If you look at it plainly, an empty van is just a metal box.
 When sun hits metal, it gets very hot.
 So will your van ;-).
 If it gets cold outside and your van is poorly isolated, the temperature won’t be much different from outside!

 During the build I had it rain upon the van a couple of times when the insulation was not in there yet.
 It was SO noisy!!
 Also the driving makes quite a lot of noise that you will want to mute.